DaveParillo/cisc192-reader/src/chapter3/parameters-variables.rst

 For example, the stack diagram for ``print_twice`` looks like this:

 .. digraph:: state
+   :name: fig_print_twice_stack
+   :caption: Stack diagram for print_twice
+   :alt: stack diagram showing the print_twice call and its parameter
    :align: center
-   :alt: Stack diagram for print_twice

-   fontname = "Bitstream Vera Sans" label="Stack diagram for print_twice"
+   fontname = "Bitstream Vera Sans" ranksep=0.1
-   labelloc=bottom
-   ranksep=0.1

    node [